Missing Semester Lecture 5 - Command-line Environment

 Port Forwarding

 In many scenarios you will run into software that listens to specific ports in the machine.
-When this happens in your local machine you can type localhost:PORT
+When this happens in your local machine you can type localhost:PORT or 127.0.0.1:PORT, but what do you do with a remote server that does not have its ports directly available through the network/internet?.

 This is called port forwarding and it comes in two flavors: Local Port Forwarding and Remote Port Forwarding.